BLANK-TH/TSonitor/README.md

 Documentation on how to install, configure, and use STonitor is available on [Read the Docs](https://stonitor.blankdvth.com).

-**Note**: Installing STonitor is not an easy task, mostly because I was too lazy to do it in a compiled language.
-If you want a similar program that's much easier to install, use [Sonitor](https://github.com/MSWS/Sonitor).

 ## Features
 View the full feature list on the [documentation](https://stonitor.blankdvth.com/en/stable/#features).